RSNA/s4s-fhir-broker/README.md

 the study request will result in an Authorization failure.
-2. Running a study request will result in an http 503 response code if the image(s) are not already in the cache - the archive will be loading them into the cache..
+2. Running a study request will result in an http 503 response code if the image(s) are not already in the cache - the archive will be loading them into the cache.
 This is normal behavior.
 Rerun the request after the images have had time to load and it will should return the images.

 To Test introspection service directly